 Avaya recommends that you stagger VRRP instances on a network or subnet basis.
 The following figure shows the VRRP Masters and BackupMasters for two subnets.
-For more information about how to configure VRRP using ACLI and Enterprise Device Manager (EDM), see Avaya Virtual Services Platform 4000 Configuration - IP Routing, NN46251-505.
+For more information about how to configure VRRP using the Avaya Command Line Interface (ACLI) and Enterprise Device Manager (EDM), see Avaya Virtual Services Platform 4000 Series Configuration - IP Routing, NN46251-505.